Universal dynamics on the way to thermalisation

-In this article, we demonstrate that the superfluid turbulence period can appear in two distinctly different forms.
-Suppose we start with a dilute, incoherent homogeneous gas in three dimensions, at a temperature close to and above the BEC phase transition.
-Apply a cooling quench by removing particles from the higher-energy modes.
-After this, the system re-equilibrates to thermal equilibrium, with a temperature given by the total energy of the system after the quench which we assume to be below the BEC critical temperature.
+In this article, we demonstrate how the superfluid turbulence period is set into the context of universal dynamics.
+Depending on whether the condensation evolution passes close to or further away from a non-thermal fixed point, the process appears in qualitatively different forms (\Fig{NTFPScheme}).
+Suppose we start with a cold dilute, incoherent homogeneous gas in three dimensions, at a temperature above the BEC phase transition.
+Let us apply a cooling quench to this gas by removing particles from the high-momentum tail of the distribution and suppose that, appropriate collisions provided, the system re-equilibrates to thermal equilibrium.
+The final temperature is then given by the total energy after the quench which we assume to be below the BEC critical temperature.
+We remark that the question whether a system can thermalize at all \cite{Gogolin2011a} can be addressed as the question of which types of stable attractors exist.

-Two different scenarios are possible: If a sufficiently small amount of energy is removed, the induced scattering of particles into the low-energy modes builds up a thermal Rayleigh-Jeans distribution in a quasi-adiabatic way.
+Two different scenarios are possible: If a sufficiently small amount of energy is removed, the subsequent scattering of particles into the low-energy modes builds up a thermal Rayleigh-Jeans distribution $n(k)\sim k_\mathrm{B}T/k^{2}$ in a quasi-adiabatic way.
 The chemical potential increases, and a fraction of particles is deposited in the lowest mode, forming a BEC.
 During this process, tangles of defect lines can be found in the Bose field by filtering out short-wavelength fluctuations \cite{Berloff2002a}.
-While the field has a phase winding around these defects, the flow pattern in their vicinity is distorted by strong phase fluctuations.